-- A. Write a Passive Voice statement in Greek. - B. Discuss as a class how the Greek Passive is different from the Passive in English.
+- A. Write a Passive Voice statement in Greek. - Discuss as a class how the Greek Passive is - B. Discuss as a class how the Greek Passive is different from the Passive in English.

 Listening

 Listen and complete the historical line with the food that influenced history in different parts of the world as in the example: